zacanger/zacanger.github.io/blog/src/posts/2018-todo-list.md

 ---
 title: 2018 Todo List
-created: 2018-12-31
+created: 2018-12-24
 tags:
   - personal
 ---

 New Year's Resolutions for 2018!
-Post-dated to the end of the year so I can check things off as I go and keep reminding myself to keep up with stuff.
+Post-dated to the almost end of the year so I can check things off as I go and keep reminding myself to keep up with stuff.

 A few things are leftovers from [last year](http://zacanger.com/blog/posts/new-years-resolutions/).